-Most provinces in Canada, except Alberta, have voluntary food labelling programs that help consumers easily identify locally produced, processed, and manufactured products.
-With the help of Albertans and stakeholders, we can develop a recognized voluntary label with consistent standards applied to all Alberta-made products.
+Most provinces in Canada have voluntary food labelling programs that help consumers easily identify locally produced, processed, and manufactured products.
+With the help of Albertans and stakeholders, we developed a recognized voluntary labelling program with consistent standards for eligible Alberta-made products.

 Feedback was collected on how to implement the voluntary labelling program, including criteria for using the label.

 Survey closed February 19, 2022